 King County Enters Phase 2

 On Friday June 19th, King County entered Phase 2 of Washington’s Safe Start plan.
 Limited social gatherings may be held with five or fewer people outside your household.
 Restaurants, retailers and other businesses can serve customers.
 Most businesses will be required to operate at reduced capacity and hours, and all will be required to follow state guidelines designed to ensure the health and safety of employees and customers.
 These call for social distancing, regular hand washing and, with few exceptions, wearing cloth masks.
-Counties must remain in each stage of the four-phased “Safe Start” process for at least three weeks, until health authorities can measure their progress towards eliminating the virus.
+While counties must remain in each stage of the four-phased “Safe Start” process for at least three weeks, until health authorities can measure their progress towards eliminating the virus, Gov Inslee has extended the pause indefinitely on counties moving ahead in the Safe Start Washington plan.
 Learn more here.

 Pioneer Square Business Owners and Managers Facebook Page